kubedb/docs/docs/guides/mysql/pitr/restic/archiver.md

 The ReplicationStrategy determines how MySQL restores are managed when using the Restic driver in a group replication setup.
 We support three strategies: `none`, `sync`, and `fscopy`, with `none` being the default.

-To configure the desired strategy, set the spec.init.archiver.replicationStrategy field in your configuration.
+To configure the desired strategy, set the `spec.init.archiver.replicationStrategy` field in your MySQL Database manifest.
 These strategies are applicable only when restoring a MySQL database in group replication mode.

 **Strategies Overview:**